chi-0828/profile-site/README.md

 ## TODO
 The project is under-going
-- Add the animation of terminal style text printing
+- add the animation of terminal-style text printing
-- Add new tab for "Project"
+- add a new tab for "Project"
+- change the source code to React project